MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 Resolving live performance issues involves identifying and addressing any factors that can cause performance degradation or inefficiencies in a live workload.
 Data that you collect during monitoring is invaluable when you investigate and resolve performance-related incidents.
 This data provides a historical record of performance metrics.
 When you have monitoring data available, you can analyze root causes and identify contributing factors.
 You should use all relevant monitoring data to understand and fix each performance issue.

+#### Use root cause analysis

-**Use root cause analysis.** Root cause analysis requires hypothesis testing.
+Root cause analysis requires hypothesis testing.
 After you review monitoring data, you should list potential causes of the performance issue and test them.
 To conduct a root cause analysis on a live performance issue, you can follow these steps:

 1. *Gather information.* Collect as much information as possible about the performance issue.
 Examples include error messages, logs, performance metrics, and any other relevant data.